• Skip to primary navigation

 • injuries that alter the normal anatomy or functioning of the foot.

-And even though I think many cases of flexible flat feet can improve (and there is research that supports this), all individuals are different.
-So what worked for me may not work for everybody.
+And even though many cases of flexible flat feet can improve (and research supports this), all individuals are different.
+So the program I followed may not be effective or even appropriate for some cases.

 Neutral Heel